 Sarah lives in South Bend and enjoys reading, cooking, and finding unique spots for good food in the area.

-Linda Kawentel is a research assistant with the Wellbeing at Work team.
+Linda Kawentel is a Senior Research Scientist with the Wellbeing at Work team.
 She uses quantitative methods to examine well-being among clergy and humanitarian aid workers.
 Linda has completed her Ph.D. in sociology at the University of Notre Dame, and brings to the team a background in the sociology of religion, sociology of the family, and qualitative and quantitative research methods.
 Prior to coming to Notre Dame, Linda earned an M.A. in Religious Studies from John Carroll University, as well as a B.A. in Religious Studies and Political Science also from John Carroll.

 In her spare time, Linda enjoys playing the flute in Notre Dame’s concert band, playing board games with friends, gardening, and traveling.